 Stunning views of the East Alligator River and Kakadu’s floodplains, billabongs and sandstone formations will make the four-hour (6.5km) Sandstone and River Bushwalk in the Ubirr area seem like a stroll.

-The Mirrai Lookout walk takes in the escarpment views of the Nourlangie region, while the 12 kilometre Barrk Sandstone walk passes through the Main Gallery of Aboriginal rock art before meeting the sandstone country of Nourlangie Rock.
-Along the way see wallaroos and a variety of birdlife including the chestnut-quilled rock-pigeon, conspicuous by the loud clapping of its wings.
+The Mirrai Lookout walk takes in the escarpment views of the Nourlangie region, while the 12km Barrk Sandstone walk passes through the Main Gallery of Aboriginal rock art before meeting the sandstone country of Nourlangie Rock.
+Along the way, see wallaroos and a variety of birdlife including the chestnut-quilled rock-pigeon, conspicuous by the loud clapping of its wings.

 The road less travelled

 Journey to the heart of Kakadu and discover hidden creeks, waterfalls and Aboriginal art seldom seen and off the beaten path.
 Local established tour operators offer overnight hiking trips taking in Twin Falls, the deep clear pools of Barramundi Creek, and the picturesque Gunlom Falls.
-If you are going it alone plan your trip and apply for park permits in advance.
+If you’re going it alone, plan your trip and apply for park permits in advance.